aL3891/RioSharp/README.md

 # RioSharp
 A .net wrapper around the registered io winsock extensions

-This was inspired by the work Ben Adams did over at the asp.net 5 benchmarking repo.
+This was inspired (and based on) by the work Ben Adams did over at the asp.net 5 benchmarking repo.
 I wanted to create soemthing similar to the .net socket classes while still retaining the perf of rio.

 Some other goals are/where